rmolinamir/with-context-react/README.md

 ### `<WithContext context={Context} />` - JSX Element

-`<WithContext context={Context} />` works just like `withRouter`, since no provider was passed to `WithContext` as a prop, then it will fallback to the previously mentioned "global" provider's context. **All the top level components will receive the context as a prop defined as `_context`, on top of receiving their respective props without any side-effects**.
+`<WithContext context={Context} />` works just like `withContext`, since no provider was passed to `WithContext` as a prop, then it will fallback to the previously mentioned "global" provider's context. **All the top level components will receive the context as a prop defined as `_context`, on top of receiving their respective props without any side-effects**.

 **`<WithContext context={Context} />`**: